 Place the sponge on the cement splatter stain.
 WARNING!
 Do Not Wipe!
 All you want to do is soak the cement stain with vinegar.
 Let the sponge sit on the stain for 2-3 minutes so the vinegar can do its job.
 Then flush the area with clean water.
 Repeat as necessary.

 Your best bet is to invest in a good car polisher system like a Griot’s Garage Polisher Kit or a Porter Cable Polisher Kit.
-Alternatively you can hire a professional detailer to do the job for around $250 to $400.
+Alternatively you can hire a professional detailer to do the job for as much as $400.
 Of course, you’ll save a lot of money doing it yourself.

 Check out our Dual-Action Car Polisher Guide to learn more about safe car polishing.